Ramgarh district: Rajrappa Mandir

 A hundred years ago, the Damodar river was known as Damuda; damu means 'sacred' and da means 'water' in the Mundari language.
 Rajrappa means 'the burning place of kings' in Mundari; rappa means 'burn'.
 According to historian G. S. Sardesai, Rajputs from West India came to Bengal in Peshwa Nana Saheb's train.
 There was a last clash between Peshwa and Raghuji Bhonshle between present-day Gola and the Chitrapur mountain pass of Ramgarh in 1743.
 Peshwa's advance troops missed their passage to Ramgarh and turned towards the jungle, reaching an area near the confluence of the Bera river near Damuda.
 The missing unfortunate general was likely the Prince of Jawa (Mewar) Karam Singh with his troops, and they never joined Peshwa due to the dense forest and unknown mountain pass.
 Some Rajpoots passed away and were burnt there; later, this wild place was recognised as Rajrappa by Mundari-speaking people.
 After some years the area became prominent due to the daughter of Karam Raja Tusu.
 She became a sati by sacrificing her life in the Rajrappa waterfall after one day of Makar to get rid of Mirza Ramjani, brother of the deceased Mogul Nawab Siraj.
 After that, there was a tradition of immersing Tusu's idol at Rajrappa on the anniversary of her death.
-Later on, her soul was worshiped by her men and local people at Rajrappa in a small mandir by Sabar priest.
-Still now the Makar mela (fair) is very famous among the local people, but several years ago Tusu's immersion was declined for many reasons described by the natives.
+Later on, her soul was worshiped by her men (the local tribal and agrarian communities of the Chota Nagpur plateau—specifically the Kudumi Mahato, Santhal, Bhumij, and Sabar peoples) and local people at Rajrappa in a small mandir by Sabar priest.
+Still now the Makar mela (fair) is very famous among the local people, but several years ago during the mid-to-late 20th century Tusu's immersion was declined for many reasons described by the natives.
 Some Bramhin priests from Medinpur settled near Rajrappa due to the gathering of people and the popularity of the small mandir.
-Tusu's name was later forgotten and her small mandir was shifted some feet above near the waterfall and converted to Chhinamastika Temple recently.
+Tusu's name was later forgotten and her small mandir was shifted some feet above near the waterfall and converted to Chhinamastika Temple.Maa Chhinnamastika Mandir at Rajrappa is currently undergoing a massive ₹102-crore infrastructural facelift following rigorous oversight and directives from the Jharkhand High Court to transform it into a premier, highly secure spiritual tourism hub.